snrnats/doc-centre/docfx_project/api/help/allocating_consignments.md

 ## What Is Allocation?

 In the context of SortedPRO, **allocation** is the process of selecting the carrier service that will be used to deliver a consignment.
-When a consignment is allocated to a carrier service, its status changes to _Allocated_, enabling you to retrieve its package labels and (where applicable) customs documentation.
 Allocation is a key part of all PRO workflows, as a consignment cannot be shipped if it has not previously been allocated to a suitable carrier service.

+> <span class="note=header">Note:</span>
+>
+> You can only allocate consignments that are in a consignment state of either _Unallocated_ or _Allocation Failed_.
+If you attempt to allocate a consignment that is not in one of those states, PRO returns an error.

 To allocate a consignment in PRO, you'll need to call one of PRO's allocation endpoints.
-You can specify a carrier service to allocate to, allocate based on a quote you received, or have PRO choose a carrier service for you based on your existing business rules.
+You can specify a carrier service to allocate to, allocate based on a quote you received, or have PRO select the cheapest eligible carrier service for you.
+Whichever endpoint you use, PRO uses pre-defined allocation rules to ensure that your consignment is allocated to a suitable carrier service.

 PRO offers the following allocation endpoints: